 - Check-in depth is lighter than 15Five; the platform excels at goal structure, not the weekly-cadence behavioral layer

 Perdoo is the OKR specialist’s pick.
 Where the people-management suites (Lattice, 15Five) treat OKRs as one module among several, Perdoo treats strategy execution as the entire product.
 The result is a cascade visualization and KPI integration depth that none of the suite players match.
 312 G2 reviews at 4.6/5 is a thinner sample than Lattice’s four thousand, but the satisfaction rate among teams that run dedicated OKR programs is consistently high.
 A finance ops director I know at a 250-person SaaS put it plainly, ’every other tool we tried was built for HR to manage people; Perdoo was built for the strategy team to manage the company.’
-Pricing is transparent and in euros (roughly $8.50-$10.50 USD at current rates for Premium and Supreme); one of few OKR tools that publishes real numbers publicly.
+Pricing is transparent and in euros, €8/user/mo Premium and €10/user/mo Supreme on annual billing (roughly $9 and $11 USD at current rates); one of few OKR tools that publishes real numbers publicly.
 Mooncamp’s Perdoo comparison gives a balanced view of where Perdoo wins and loses versus its direct competitors.

 Pricing breakdown